 DataWarp storage is assigned dynamically when requested, and that storage is referred to as an instance.
 The space is allocated on one or more DataWarp server nodes and is dedicated to the instance for the lifetime of the instance.
-A DataWarp instance has a lifetime that is specified when the instance is created, either job instance or persistent instance.
+A DataWarp instance has a lifetime and accessibility managed by whatever creates it.
 A job instance is relevant to all previously described use cases except the shared data use case.